ROI

 1. Audit-proof documentation

-2. GDPR-compliant deletion periods
+2. GDPR-compliant retention periods

-Automatic deletion after 90 days (or configurable), data-processing agreement under Art.
+Automatic deletion after 90 days (or configurable), data processing agreement under Art.
 28 GDPR, servers in the EU.

 3. Integration into existing systems